 It wasn’t until the 1980s that it became clear the Catholic Church had a serious problem.
 By the 2000s, that problem became incredibly public as thousands of survivors across the world began coming forward with complaints about sexual abuse, some dating back several decades.

-Today, it is well known that children have never been protected from priests within the Church, and that they also suffered abuse from clerics, employees, and volunteers.
+Today, it is well known that children have never been protected from priests within the Catholic Church, and that they also suffered abuse from clerics, employees, and volunteers.
 What’s more, internal records and documentation have shown the Catholic Church often protected abusers, and willfully concealed their abuse from families and law enforcement.

 As more evidence comes to light, the need to bring those responsible to justice is more important than ever.
 Our award-winning attorneys at The Zalkin Law Firm are here to help.
 If you have questions about a credibly accused California priest, or would like to discuss a potential case, call or contact us to speak confidentially with a lawyer.

 List of Priests Accused of Sex Abuse by Diocese

 In California, many dioceses have had priests accused of sexual abuse.
 Understanding what has happened in other cases can often be the first step in bringing your story forward.
 The Zalkin Law Firm has compiled a list of abusive priests from these dioceses to be under investigation by multiple parties for child sex abuse crimes.
 Take a look at the accusations against each.

 - Archdiocese of San Francisco